December is a month for specific holidays that occur or happen to occur together.

 Christmas carols are songs that focus on Christmas and can range from religious to secular.
 Groups will go sing or perform carols (aka go caroling) in areas ranging from neighborhoods (past) to senior citizen centers (present).

 "Humbug" came into the English language from Charles Dickens' A Christmas Carol to illustrate the main character's dislike of Christmas.
 Humbug Day is a good way to release stress of the holiday season.

 December 23 - Festivus

 What started as a statement on the TV show "Seinfeld" ("A Festivus for the rest of us") has become a holiday that everyone can share not tied to any specific holiday tradition.
-While there are ideas (dinner where meatloaf is the main course, airing grievances about one another), the premise is that celebrations vary by individual.
+While there are ideas (dinner where meatloaf is the main course, airing grievances about one another, plain aluminum pole instead of a Christmas tree), the premise is that celebrations vary by individual.

 December 24 - Egg Nog Day

 A seasonal holiday drink which is basically non-alcoholic, but some like to add some form of alcohol to it.
 Whether with or without alcohol, egg nog is popularly drunk on Christmas Eve.
 It is sold in stores from Thanksgiving until New Year's Day.